neurocom/street-fighter/quantums/analytics_capture_quantum.md

 ### (De)Anonymizer
 - The (De)Anonymizer reads events from the main architecture broker that provide information origination from road warriors.
 - It is used as an in-between (Anoymizer) to ensure that the analytics database does not hold information directly linked to users.
+This is needed to ensure GDPR Compliance and encance security.
 - The Reporting Service API can use the DeAnonymizer to produce the "end-of-year" summary reports

 ### Collector
 - The collector component is responsible for periodically gathering information from external sources.
 The collector schedules the information retrieval accordingly, depending on the source and